markmead/hyperui/data/posts/how-to-contribute.md

   description: It can be daunting contributing to an open source project, find out how you can get involved with the development of HyperUI.
 ---

 For some, the idea of contributing to an open source project can be very daunting but please don't let that put you off.
-Let's walk through how you can contribute to HyperUI and get some open source work on your CV...
-Trust me, it makes you stand out.
+Let's walk through how you can contribute to HyperUI and get some open source work on your CV/GitHub.

 ## Spotted a Bug?

-If you notice something that looks a little off, it could be anything from:
+If you notice something that looks a little off:

 - Spelling
 - Accessibility
 - SEO

-And plenty more, then please do [create an issue](https://github.com/markmead/hyperui/issues/new/choose).
+Plus plenty more, then please do [create an issue](https://github.com/markmead/hyperui/issues/new/choose).

 Once an issue has been created I can start working on a fix.
-However, if you'd like to work on the fix then do let me know.
+However, if you'd like to work on the fix then let me know.

 ## Want to Add Something?